Verkle Trees

 Quotient Polynomial for Inclusion Proof:

-When you want to prove your vote at position was included, the system generates a quotient polynomial:
+When you want to prove your vote at position i was included, the system generates a quotient polynomial:

 Witness Generation: